awakelife93/ddd-specification-pattern/README.md

 const productDiscountWithinLimitSpecification =
   new ProductDiscountWithinLimitSpecification();

-const orderAmountConsistencySpecification =
+const orderPriceConsistencySpecification =
-  new OrderAmountConsistencySpecification();
+  new OrderPriceConsistencySpecification();
 const orderQuantityMustBeGreaterZeroSpecification =
   new OrderQuantityMustBeGreaterZeroSpecification();